sukebenohito/waifu-chatango/README.md

 go to More tools > Extensions

-toggle your "Developer mode" > Load unpacked choice ( folder name )* where you unzip this repo github
+toggle your "Developer mode" > Load unpacked

+choice folder name (folder name should be "waifu-chatango-main")* where you unzip this repo github

 type waifu-link in your chat